Nashville tuning: Examples

-The Pink Floyd song "Hey You" from the album The Wall and the Kansas song "Dust in the Wind" from their Point of Know Return album use this form of guitar tuning.
-In "Hey You", David Gilmour replaced the low E string with a second high E (not a 12-string set, low E's octave string) such that it was two octaves up.
-The Rolling Stones' "Wild Horses" features a 12-string guitar played by Keith Richards and a guitar with Nashville tuning played by Mick Taylor.
-"Jumpin' Jack Flash" featured two acoustic guitars, one Nashville strung, overdriven through a cassette recorder.
+Pink Floyd used Nashville tuning on "Hey You", as did Kansas on "Dust in the Wind".
+David Gilmour slightly modified the practice by using identical high Es for both the 6th and the 1st string of his Ovation Custom Legend.
+Mick Taylor plays in Nashville tuning on the Rolling Stones' "Wild Horses".
+"Jumpin' Jack Flash" featured two acoustic guitars overdriven through a cassette recorder.
+The main riff is played on a guitar in open tuning.
+The second part is played on a high-strung guitar.
 James Williamson used Nashville tuning on "Gimme Danger" on Raw Power by the Stooges.
 Elliott Smith used a variant of Nashville tuning with a twelve-string guitar on XO for the song "Tomorrow Tomorrow."
-Pat Metheny is known for using Nashville tuning on several occasions, notably his song "Phase Dance" from his group's debut album.
-Similarly, Andy Fairweather Low used a high-strung guitar on his 1975 UK hit single "Wide Eyed and Legless", taken from his La Booga Rooga album.
+Andy Fairweather Low used a high-strung guitar on his 1975 UK hit single "Wide Eyed and Legless", taken from his La Booga Rooga album.
+The Smiths used Nashville tuning on "William, It Was Really Nothing" and "The Headmaster Ritual".